duytran27/World-Cup-2022-Match-Dashboard/README.md

 # World Cup 2022 Match Dashboard

 This project provides a comprehensive visual dashboard for analyzing a World Cup 2022 football match between Brazil and Korea.
-It allows users to track and visualize match statistics, including xG (expected goals), possession data, and shot maps for various teams, offering insights into performance across multiple games.
+It allows users to track and visualize match statistics, including xG (expected goals), possession data, and shot maps for both teams, offering insights into the performance of the game.

 ## Features
 - **xG Flow Charts**: Displays the flow of expected goals for teams over time during a match.